Zungrysoft/The-Escher-Dimension/README.md

 # The-Infinite-Dungeon
 A procedural dungeon generator datapack for Minecraft.
 Explore the dungeons for enough resources to complete the victory monument!
-The repo might not currently be in a working state since I'm too lazy to bother with branch-and-pull for a hobby project :P
+The repo should usually be in a working state, but might have some major bugs I haven't gotten around to fixing.

-Download the latest working version here: https://drive.google.com/file/d/1BceCIIluPzTsykfFScbgDiNh76o1NkVf/view?usp=sharing
+Download the latest release version here: https://drive.google.com/file/d/1BceCIIluPzTsykfFScbgDiNh76o1NkVf/view?usp=sharing

 Run the datapack with the following steps: